koendv/vacuum-pump-controller/README.md

 - set Blue Pill jumper BOOT0 to 1, BOOT1 to 0.
 - reset or power cycle the Blue Pill
 - connect a usb-serial converter to header H5, pins GND, TXD, RXD.
 - upload the firmware.
-In the Arduino IDE, choose Sketch->Upload.
-If uploading from the command line, use ```/usr/bin/stm32flash -g 0x8000000 -b 115200 -w vacuumcontroller.ino.bin /dev/ttyUSB0```, replacing USB0 with the device of the usb-serial converter.
+    - If using the Arduino IDE, choose *Sketch->Upload*.
+    - If uploading from the command line, use ```/usr/bin/stm32flash -g 0x8000000 -b 115200 -w vacuumcontroller.ino.bin /dev/ttyUSB0```, replacing USB0 with the device of the usb-serial converter.
 - set Blue Pill jumper BOOT0 to 0, BOOT1 to 0.
 - reset or power cycle the Blue Pill